-Students interested in obtaining a dual-area cognate can do so by taking four courses that are 1) thematically connected, 2) outside of the students' degree program, and 3) approved by the student's advisor and committee.
-The courses should provide students with core knowledge in both fields of study, as well as the basis for a collective focus across the areas.
+If you are interested in obtaining a dual-area cognate can do so by taking four courses that are 1) thematically connected, 2) outside of your degree program, and 3) approved by the your advisor and committee.
+The courses should provide you with core knowledge in both fields of study, as well as the basis for a collective focus across the areas.

-If deemed appropriate, students could create a cognate by taking courses in three different program areas if they satisfy the three criteria outlined above.
+If deemed appropriate, you could create a cognate by taking courses in three different program areas if they satisfy the three criteria outlined above.

-Here are two examples of potential dual- and multi-area cognates:
+Here are an example of a potential dual- and multi-area cognate:

-- Literacy in Special Education: Tch Lrn 549, 562; Spec Ed 593, 595 - Equity in STEM Education: Tch Lrn 512, 549, 574; CSSTE 535
+• Literacy in Special Education: Tch\Lrn 549, 562; Spec\Ed 593, 595